-9.8.3 Electralink
+9.8.3 ElectraLink

-Electralink do not have a test environment.
+ElectraLink do not have a test environment.
 The DTN provides the capability to send test data flows and the MHHS Programme will use this in SIT and Qualification testing.
+Suitable DTN Test Flags will be available to support MHHS Testing.